The Wonderful Horrible Life of Leni Riefenstahl (1993)

-Danish director Lone Scherfig directs a British cast in a moving, yet light-hearted drama about filmmakers charged with making an inspirational film to boost morale during the Blitz of London in World War II.
+Danish director Lone Scherfig directs a British cast in a moving, yet light-hearted drama about filmmakers charged with making an inspirational film to boost morale during the Blitz of London in WWII.

 Charlie Wilson’s War (2007)

-A Texas duo-US congressman Charlie Wilson and Houston socialite Joanne Herring–give aid to Afghanistan in their war with the Soviets accompanied by unintended consequences.
+A Texas duo – US congressman Charlie Wilson and Houston socialite Joanne Herring — give aid to Afghanistan in their war with the Soviets, which later brings unintended consequences.

 A controversial documentary that condemns stimulating production in oil and gas wells by hydraulic fracturing (“fracking”).
 Shows flaming water taps as evidence of tainted drinking water.

 A documentary reveals hardships met by a journalist who questions activists about their efforts to discredit hydraulic fracturing in oil and gas wells, and who interviews small farmers consequently deprived of income.

 |Theme: CHANGING TIMES|